 Trainee information pertaining to admission, health, attendance, and grades for academic and clinical are recorded.
-The trainee records will be kept for five years, with the exception of transcripts and final certificates which will be kept permanently.
+Trainee records will be retained for five years, with the exception of transcripts and final certificates which will be permanently kept on file.

-All trainee records, including academic and clinical, will be secured in a safe accessible locked storage location, which ensures the confidentiality of program records.
-A Certificate will be awarded as evidence of completion of the program.
+All trainee records, including academic and clinical, will be secured in a safe, accessible and locked storage location, which ensures the confidentiality of program records.
+A certificate will be awarded as evidence of completion of the program.
 Any copies of the trainee's records or certificate required for taking any final certification/licensing exams will be provided.